 Learn about the plethora of plants with medicinal qualities on the Gunflint Trail.

 During this hike we will focus on how to set up the picture to make it interesting, and we will take some great photos of things near and far.
 A camera is not required for this activity.

 A lot of wonderful wild edibles come out throughout the spring, summer, and autumn.
 Learn about edible bark, cattails, ferns in their fiddlehead stage, berries, Labrador tea, and much more in this fun activity.

 Come learn about the beautiful wildflowers of the area.

 Join a naturalist on a night-time trek through the wilderness as we communicate with one of the most spectacular of all northern animals, the gray wolf.
 Along the way, we will learn about the wolf, and why it likes to howl.
 This activity can be challenging due to the lower light conditions.

-*Due to safety concerns, all kids under age 15 must be accompanied by an adult on paddling excursions.
+*For safety, each kid under age 15 must be accompanied by an adult.